 The hope is that the standardized form will make it easier for borrowers to compare different lenders’ rates by factoring in both interest and fees.

-A number of non-bank small business lenders, that make up online lending in Canada, have committed to adopt this tool, including: Company Capital, Evolocity Financial Group, IOU Financial, Lendified, Merchant Advance Capital, OnDeck and Thinking Capital.
+A number of non-bank small business lenders, that make up online lending in Canada, have committed to adopting this tool, including Company Capital, Evolocity Financial Group, IOU Financial, Lendified, Merchant Advance Capital, OnDeck and Thinking Capital.
 The transparency measures being adopted by these lenders have been core to Lending Loop’s operating policies since inception, and this blog post will look to provide further transparency into the alternative lending space in Canada by:

 - Providing an overview of the SMART Box and the features that small businesses should be paying attention to;

 - Outlining the types of alternative lenders and alternative lending products currently in the market and the risks associated with each; and,

 - Introducing Lending Loop’s new Annual Percentage Rate (“APR”) calculator.

 Who is the CLA and what is this new SMART Box?

 The Canadian Lenders Association (CLA) supports the growth of companies in the Canadian market that are in the business of lending, or providing other means of credit, to small businesses and individuals by non-conventional or innovative means, such as online lending.
 The CLA was created to exchange ideas and explore ways of improving the sector while encouraging potential borrowers to be informed about the appropriateness of innovative lending to the borrowers’ circumstance.